Anonymous327/muxing-tools-gui/guide.md

 #### File Management

-- **Drag & Drop Area**: Drag and drop subtitle files (.ass, .ssa, .srt, .sub) or folders directly into the interface
+- **Drag & Drop Area**: Drag and drop ASS subtitle files or folders directly into the interface
 - **Add Files/Folders**: Browse and add individual files or entire folders
 - **Clear List**: Remove all files from the processing list
 - **Convert SRT/SUB to ASS**: Convert subtitle files to ASS format with proper styling

+**Note**: The drag and drop area now only accepts ASS files (.ass) to streamline the subtitle editing workflow and ensure compatibility with ASS-specific processing features.

 #### Top-Level Actions